Blue wildebeest: Reproduction

-The gestation period is about 8.5 months, and between 80 and 90% of the calves are born within a 3-week time period.
+The gestation period is about 8.5 months, and 80–90% of the calves are born within a 3-week time period.
 Female wildebeest give birth in the middle of a herd rather than alone, and typically in the middle of the day.
 This allows time for the newborn to become steady on its feet before night falls and the predators become more active.
 Calves weigh about 19 kg at birth, and can usually stand on their own within a few minutes of birth.
 To escape predation, calves remain close to their mothers for a significant time, and may continue suckling until the next year's calf is nearly due.
 Male calves leave their mother at about 8 months and form herds with other male juveniles.
 In large female herds, 80% of the wildebeest offspring survive the first month, compared to a 50% survival rate in smaller herds.